Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder

 The training data is obtained using the high-fidelity solver -- {\tt{Nektar++}}~\cite{cantwell2015nektar++} based on a spectral/hp element framework for Reynolds number $Re = 100$.
 The baseflow for the simulations was obtained using the selective frequency damping (SFD) method~\cite{jordi2015adaptive} in {\tt{Nektar++}}.
 The flow was simulated for a cylinder of unit diameter ($D$) in a domain of length $-5D$ to $15D$ in the streamwise direction and $-5D$ to $5D$ in the normal direction.
-The velocity snapshots were created by uniformly sampling the streamwise and normal components of the velocity from a smaller subdomain with a streamwise and normal length of $-2.5D$ to $10D$ and $-2.5D$ to $2.5D,$ respectively.
+The velocity snapshots were created by uniformly sampling the streamwise and normal components of the velocity from a smaller sub-domain with a streamwise and normal length of $-2.5D$ to $10D$ and $-2.5D$ to $2.5D,$ respectively.
+We chose this smaller subdomain since the key dynamics are primarily present in the \textit{wavemaker region}.
+This region has active physical mechanisms that drive the self-sustained flow oscillations downstream.
+It consists of the bubble region in the wake of the cylinder which is sufficient for capturing the underlying dynamics of the flow \cite{marquet2008sensitivity}.
+Figure \ref{fig: Cylinder Domain} visualises the simulation domain, the smaller sub-domain and the sub-sampled points from the domain.
 The velocity components were then concatenated into a state vector with $7738$ components.
-A total of $2400$ such velocity snapshots were collected at time intervals of $0.1D/U_{\infty}$, where $U_{\infty}$ is the free stream velocity of the flow.
-For training, $1400$ snapshots are sampled at a time interval of $0.2D/U_{\infty}$, and the remaining snapshots were used for testing the model.
-This allowed us to test the prediction capability of the model over the complete trajectory from the unstable equilibrium to the attractive limit cycle.
+For case-I, we consider a total of $2000$ such velocity snapshots at time intervals of $0.1D/U_{\infty}$, where $U_{\infty}$ is the free stream velocity of the flow.
+For training, $1000$ snapshots were sampled at a time interval of $0.2D/U_{\infty}$, and the remaining snapshots were used for testing the model.
+For case-II, $2800$ velocity snapshots were taken and were split into test and training data similar to the limit-cycle case such that there are $1400$ train and test snapshots.
+This allowed us to test the model's prediction capability over the complete trajectory from the unstable equilibrium to the limit cycle.